Matrix-valued Gegenbauer polynomials: Proof of the LDU-decomposition

 In Appendix \ref{app:proofthmLDUdecompW} we prove Theorem \ref{thm:LDUweight}.
 The proof is an extension of the result \cite[Thm.~2.1, App.~A]{KoelvPR2} for the case $\nu=1$.
 Note that the proof is verificational; it has initially been obtained by use of computer algebra for specific values of $\nu$ and $\ell$.
 We indicate all the steps and we leave out the manipulation of shifted factorials.
-The limit case $\nu\to 0$ has to be excluded.
-So we restrict to $\nu>-\frac12$, $\nu\not=0$.
+We assume $\nu>0$, but it is possible to extend to argument to $\nu>-\frac12$, $\nu\not=0$.